Install WordPress

 Step 2: Download and Extract

-The next step is to download and extract the WordPress software, which is downloaded as a tar.gz file.
-This is very much like a compressed zip file.
-Although we only download one file, when we extract it with the tar command, the extraction will result in a new directory that contains multiple files and subdirectories.
+The next step is to download and extract the WordPress software, which is comes as a zip file.
+Although we only download one file, when we extract it with the zip command, the extraction will result in a new directory that contains multiple files and subdirectories.
 The general instructions include:

 1. Change to the /var/www/html directory.